A framework for translating the Global Compact Principles into day-to-day urban governance and management.

-The Global Compact Cities Programme is the urban component of the United Nations Global Compact; the world’s largest corporate responsibility initiative.
+The Global Compact Cities Programme (or Cities Programme) is the urban component of the United Nations Global Compact; the world’s largest corporate responsibility initiative.

-The Global Compact recognises that cities, in particular, have the potential to make enormous strides in creating sustainable societies – where economic, ecological, political and cultural issues are integrated and advanced.
+The United Nations Global Compact recognises that cities, in particular, have the potential to make enormous strides in creating sustainable societies – where economic, ecological, political and cultural issues are integrated and advanced.

-To that end, the Global Compact Cities Programme is dedicated to the promotion and adoption of the United Nations Ten Principles by cities, and provides a framework for translating the principles into day-to-day urban governance and management.
+To that end, the Global Compact Cities Programme is dedicated to the promotion and adoption of the Global Compact’s Ten UN Principles by cities, and provides a framework for translating the principles into day-to-day urban governance and management.

-In the spirit of the UN Global Compact, the Cities Programme focuses on collaboration between all levels of government, business and civil society to enhance sustainability, resilience, diversity and adaptation within cities and in the face of complex urban challenges.
+In the spirit of the United Nations Global Compact, the Cities Programme focuses on collaboration between all levels of government, business and civil society - to enhance sustainability, resilience, diversity and adaptation within cities and in the face of complex urban challenges.

 The Cities Programme supports a holistic approach to sustainability that considers, plans for and measures impact across four social domains: the economic; ecological; political; and cultural.